Who are we

 As a guest

 A guest is a personal friend or family invited to stay by a member.
 The member is the sponsor and is responsible for their guest and must not go away leaving their guest behind.
 The length of time a guest can stay is a maximum of two weeks if they have been booked into one of our guest rooms.
 If the guest is staying in the members private unit space then they are allowed to stay up to a maximum of six months.
 If a member wishes their guest to stay beyond these periods it must be agreed beforehand by the community at our weekly meeting.
 A further time limit is set.
-Members pay a small charge for their visitors and they will be expected to contribute to the daily running of the community as we all do, even if you are staying here for a day or two.
+Members pay a small charge for their visitors and as a guest the community expects you to contribute to the daily running of the community as we all do, even if you are staying here for a day or two.
 This means signing up to do a rota job, cleaning, washing up, cooking, etc, or going out and helping to weed the garden, gather fruit or feed the animals.
 The community guest rooms are often fully booked especially during the summer.
 Visitors are advised to bring warm clothes in winter, plus, if possible, wellies, hot water bottle and a torch.
 Bedding is supplied.

 As a volunteer